 Mariachi Reyna de Los Ángeles

 In June of 1993, José Hernández shared with Laura his vision of forming an all-female mariachi.
-“All-girl” groups had become the rage and were headlining mariachi festivals all over the country, but the musical level of the existing mariachi femeninos was notoriously low.
+Mariachi Las Perlitas Tapatías had become the rage and was headlining mariachi festivals all over the country, but their musical level was quite modest.
 José clearly saw an opportunity.
 “He said that he didn’t know anyone else who would be able to direct the female group and asked me if I would be interested,” Laura later explained to me in an e-mail.
 Laura accepted and began recruiting talent for this new mariachi femenil.
 The name that José chose for the group was based on the original designation of the Spanish settlement that grew into the metropolis we know today: “El Pueblo de Nuestra Señora la Reyna [sic] de los Ángeles.”
 Mariachi Reyna de Los Ángeles holds the distinction of being the first stellar all-female mariachi in the United States.

 José Hernández was the official founder and musical director of Mariachi Reyna de Los Ángeles, while Laura assumed the unofficial role of coordinator and sub-director.
 But since she considered herself a co-founder of the group, she felt she was entitled to more authority than José was willing to grant her.
 Tension built up between the two until, two years after the founding of the group, Laura was fired by José.
 Laura took the termination quite personally, and wouldn’t even speak to Hernández for several years after that.